Riad Hammadou

 Riad Hammadou (born December 5, 1976) is a former Algerian footballer.
 He played the majority of his career for the French club Lille OSC.

 Club career

 Hammadou played for Lille and AS Beauvais Oise in the Ligue 1 and Ligue 2.
-He also had a spell in the Greek Super League with PAS Giannina F.C. during the 2002–03 season.
+He also had a spell in the Super League Greece with PAS Giannina during the 2002–03 season.
 He suffered a serious knee injury during a match against Panathinaikos in March 2003, and his career ended after just four matches with the club.